-We offer tent, small RV, and small pop-up trailer sites in Wabaningo during the summer, for families of Scouts and Adult Leaders attending our summer camp program.
+We offer tent (bring your own), small RV, and small pop-up trailer sites in Wabaningo during the summer, for families of Scouts and Adult Leaders attending our summer camp program.
 Wabaningo is a 5 minute drive away from most camp facilities; it has showers and bathrooms within walking distance of the sites, and there are covered picnic tables in and around the Pavilion, for cooking and eating.

 Overnight guests must turn in the appropriate BSA Health Form at the Health Lodge upon arrival.
-See “BEFORE CAMP – BSA Annual Health Forms”.
-Please see our complete list of Visitor Policies before planning your visit.
+See “Strategy for a Successful Guest Camping Stay” below.
+Please read our complete list of Visitor Policies before planning your visit.

-If you choose to dine in our dining halls, you must purchase meal tickets at the Welcome Center.
+If you choose to dine in our dining halls, meal tickets must be purchased at Welcome Center prior to dining.
 Pricing for meals is as follows:

-If you’d rather not eat a camp, there’s a fantastic selection of affordable, locally-owned restaurants (scroll to the bottom of the linked page for details), all within a 10-minute drive.
+Other Meal Options: If you’re taking time to see the sights outside of camp, there is a fantastic selection of affordable, locally-owned restaurants within a 10-minute drive (scroll to the bottom of the linked page for details).
 A 30-minute drive to the nearby town of Antigo gives you even more dining options.

 Strategy for a Successful Guest camping Stay

-- When you arrive at camp, stop by the Welcome Center (the building with the Totem Pole outside) and check in.
-Check-in time is 2pm.
+- Check-in: When you arrive at camp, stop by the Welcome Center (the building with the Totem Pole outside) and check in.
+Check-in time is 1 pm-3 pm.
 You can pay for your stay here with cash, check, or most major credit cards.

-- The Welcome Center is in charge of making sure your Guest Camping stay is enjoyable—feel free to stop by our desk with any problems or questions (we’re open until 5pm most days).
+- The Welcome Center: Our camp staff is in charge of making sure your Guest Camping stay is enjoyable—feel free to stop by with any questions or concerns.
+We’re open until 5pm most days.

 MA-KA-JA-WAN OFF-SEASON CAMPING

 Cabin camping is available during the long weekends in January and February (MLK, Jr. & Presidents’ Day weekends).
 The cost is $70 per cabin, per night.
 They fit 6-7 people; a minimum 2 Adult Leaders are required for each, as per YPT.
-Contact Debi, the counicl Camping and Program Assistant if you are interested.
-Email: firstname.lastname@example.org; Direct Phone: 847-748-9161.
+Contact Debi, the council’s Program Assistant if you are interested.
+Email: Debi.Geiger@scouting.org; Direct Phone: 847-748-9161.